15thC Oak Beamed Cottage with stunning views

 Fully equipped bijou kitchen area with dishwasher, oven, hob, and fridge.

-The main living room is spacious yet cosy with a wood burner, two sofas and a dining table with four chairs.
+The main living room is spacious yet cosy with a wood burner, two sofas and a dining table with six chairs.
 If required, there are two wooden garden chairs which may be used for more diners.

 Enjoy the sunshine, sundowners and spectacular views from both the roof terrace and the sun deck.